CoderDojo-Content/Beginner-Wearables/en/first-card-trying-out-the-parts.md

  [picture: LED flat edge closeup][picture: sewable LED]
 ![](/assets/all aapp.png) ![](/assets/all aapp.png)

-6. [TODO]Add wiring to the equation
---> crocodile clips if available, otherwise conductive thread and tape :)
-6.
+6. Separate the LED and the battery and get two pieces of conductive thread and some tape (if you have crocodile clips you can use these instead).

+7. Tape one end of the first thread to

 [possible note about being careful about shorting the circuit with your fingers etc... ecourage keeping your hands out of the circuit]
 7. Now we have a circuit that we can use to make a light-up badge!